jon-harper/OmniBox/docs/upgrade/templates.md

 date: 2023-07-26
 ---

-As of v0.9.10, all trays and panels have templates except the PSU tray.
-Trays and panels generally have STEP files available for modification, as well.
+As of v0.9.11, all trays and panels have templates.
+Most parts have `STEP` files available for modification, as well.

 ## Trays